Institutional Scholarships

 - meet all requirements for admissions to FSU

-- Enroll in at least 12 credits or more
+- enroll in at least 12 credits or more

 Priority will be given to high demand work-force majors such as Nursing, Business Analytics, Intelligence Studies, and Cybersecurity.

-The FTCC Keen scholarship is a onetime award for first time Transfer students with conferred Associate degree.
+The FTCC Keen scholarship is a onetime award for first time Transfer students with a conferred Associate degree.

 For more information, contact FSU at (910) 672-2850.